 Muslims should consider treatment that includes faith-based practices.
-This allows him or her to access familiar principles they can use to heal underlying problems, while connecting with individuals of the same faith.
+This allows them to access familiar principles they can use to heal underlying problems, while connecting with individuals of the same faith.
 Re-connecting to religious beliefs can create a core identity outside of traditional treatment settings, focusing on cultural and religious needs.

-If you are looking for treatment for yourself or your loved one, the best place to start is to contact a treatment expert and explore your options.
-Treatment experts can help you assess your specialized needs and help direct you to the facility or program that is best suited to meeting them.
-Get started on the road to recovery and contact a treatment expert today.
+If you are looking for treatment for yourself or your loved one, start by contacting a treatment provider to explore your options.
+Get started on the road to recovery and contact a treatment provider today.

 Doctor of Addiction Medicine

 Learn about Dr. Ashish Bhatt